lhenz15/ResearchJournals/README.md

 - Login for the users
 - Create researchers as users
-- Upload journals PDF that can be seen by other researchers
+- Upload journals PDF of 2MB max that can be seen by other researchers
 - Subscribe or unsubscribe to another researchers to see their journals
 - Read the journals of the researchers you are subscribed